 John Walsh, Ministry for Primary Industries, NZ

-John will talk about the challenges of establishing an all of government Public Information Management function and developing and delivering a campaign to inform and rally New Zealand at break neck speed and in a fast-changing environment.
-The presentation covers the emergency phase of the response to Covid-19 from March 2020 to June 2020 – the period New Zealand’s border was closed, we went into lock down and came back out at Alert Level One.
-This will include the process and strategy behind establishing the Unite Against Covid-19 campaign, how all of government coordination was approached, and insights into the leadership and personal challenges of such a large scale response.
+The presentation covers the emergency phase of the response to COVID-19 from March 2020 to June 2020 – the period New Zealand’s border was closed, we went into lock down and came back out at Alert Level One.
+This will include the process and strategy behind establishing the Unite Against COVID-19 campaign, how all of government coordination was approached, and insights into the leadership and personal challenges of such a large scale response.

 Being prepared to change: the future of Emergency Management in Aotearoa New Zealand